Heat (Heat Wave)

 deaths happened to people not in air conditioned locations.

-Plan changes in your daily activities to avoid strenuous work during
+- Plan changes in your daily activities to avoid

 parts of the day.
 Symptoms of dehydration are not easily recognized and